jtourkis/MBTA-Ridership-Model/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+This Readme Template  was distributed under the MIT License.
+Copyright (c) 2018 Othneil Drew.
 See `LICENSE` for more information.